 Chapter 13 Bankruptcy is a payment plan set up to consolidate your debt.
 Also known as debt restructuring, Chapter 13 allows those who are eligible to use income to gradually eliminate debt while still holding on to their home and their vehicles.
 The repayment plan allows you, the debtor, to catch up on house and car payments in manageable monthly amounts.

-Property & Chapter 13 Bankruptcy
+Property and Chapter 13 Bankruptcy

-You, the debtor, will not lose any of your property unless you choose to let the property go or cannot afford the modified repayment plan we establish for you.
+You, the debtor, will not lose any of your property unless you choose to let the property go or cannot afford the modified repayment plan established for you.
 Chapter 13 is the only consumer type of bankruptcy that allows you to keep your home and/or car even if you are behind on the payments.
 Chapter 13 bankruptcy consolidates any payment arrearages into your bankruptcy repayment plan.

 The Cost of Chapter 13 Bankruptcy

 During a Chapter 13 bankruptcy proceeding, attorney fees often do not have to be paid up front.
 Instead, all fees are paid through your bankruptcy plan.
 However, if you are self-employed or opt not to have your employer deduct your bankruptcy payment from your wages and send them to the bankruptcy court, you may be asked to pay a small retainer in order to begin your case.